mstill3/cosc484-aws-demo/README.md

 1. Drag in the *contents* of `build` directory from the `React Website using API` section, and click the `Upload` button
 1. Click the `react-website` link near the of of the page
 1. Click on the `Objects` tab, and select all the files and then click the `Actions` button and select `Make public`
-1. Click on the Security tab, and select `Connected` as the security group
 1. Click on the `Properties` tab, scroll to the bottom, click the `Edit` button for the `Static website hosting` section and select `Enable`
 1. Type in `index.html` in the index document textbox and then select `Save changes` button
 1. Now if you scroll down to the bottom of the page again, you should see a url hosting the public static react website